raspberrypilearning/club-mentoring/en/step_5.md

 To make your Code Club more accessible:

 + **Listen to creators, parents, and guardians**: See how you can best support your creators.
 Make sure your contact information is up-to-date and you regularly check your email inbox.
 + **Use inclusive language**: Use language that is positive and free from discrimination and stereotyping.
 Avoid terms that might be offensive, or any language that excludes or isolates a person from other members of the club.
-If you are unsure you may wish to ask someone respectfully what they are most comfortable with.
 + **Make reasonable adjustments**: Talk about any adjustments you can make to support creators and how best to work with assistive technologies or aids.

 --- collapse ---